Stoozy/CS313-HW1/P9/README.md

 I use this list to make sure no subsequence shows up more than once, if it does, then the entire sequence is not a debruijn sequence.
 In this array implementation I've kept the sequence as an actual sequence of bits.

+So instead of using entire 8 bits to store one boolean value, I am  using each bit to store a boolean.
+This uses 1/8th of the space.

+Let's see an example,

+    (Boolean sequence)
+    true        false       true        true
+    00000001    00000001    00000001    00000001 ...

+    (Bit sequence)
+    1011 ...

 I can use simple bitwise operations to check if a bit is set, toggle a bit, set a bit, clear a bit, etc;

 Let's see an example with a subsequence length of 3, meaning the sequence size is 8 (2^n).
 Imagine the random sequence is the following